cran-task-views/SportsAnalytics/SportsAnalytics.md

 #### Volleyball 🏐

--   `r pkg("volleystat")` contains match statistics from the [German Volleyball Bundesliga](https://www.volleyball-bundesliga.de/) from 2013-14 to 2018-19.
-Data were extracted from the league [homepage](www.volleyball-bundesliga.de).
 -   `r pkg("ncaavolleyballr")` extracts team records and player statistics for the NCAA women’s and men’s division I, II, and III volleyball teams from the [NCAA website](https://stats.ncaa.org).

 ### General